Classical Gas (Tommy Emmanuel album)

 Classical Gas is an album by Australian guitarist Tommy Emmanuel with the Australian Philharmonic Orchestra.
 The album peaked at number 6 on the ARIA Charts, becoming Emmanuel's second top ten album.
 The album was certified gold in Australia.

-At the ARIA Music Awards of 1996, the album was nominated for the ARIA Award for Best Adult Contemporary Album but lost to Romeo's Heart by John Farnham.
+At the ARIA Music Awards of 1996, the album was nominated for the Best Adult Contemporary Album but lost to Romeo's Heart by John Farnham.